This post contains affiliate links for your convenience. View our full disclosure policy here.

-*Pair this with our Christmas Centers and Activities for Pre-K and Kinder!
+*Pair this with our Christmas Centers and Activities for Pre-K & Kindergarten!

 My favorite way to use this activity is in pairs.
 When children pair up with a partner, they can turn this roll and graph game into a race, It’s also perfect for an independent center activity!

-- Christmas Roll and Graph recording page (at the end of the post)
+- Christmas Roll and Graph recording page and printable die (at the end of the post)